 The Factors of Most Pitching Injury

 What causes the overuse in baseball is too much playing time.
-Overuse is now out of control in the game of baseball especially at the youth level because of the money driving travel ball today.
+Overuse is now out of control in the game of baseball especially at the youth level because of the money-driving travel ball today.
 When I was a kid it was common to go from one sport to another based on the season and if you only wanted to play one sport, then something was wrong with you.
-We also had a handful of multi-sport athletes in big league ball like Bo Jackson, Brian Jordan and Deion Sanders.
+We also had a handful of multi-sport athletes in big league ball like Bo Jackson, Brian Jordan, and Deion Sanders.

 Today it has flipped around.
 Now if you do not play baseball all year round then the conventional wisdom says you are going to be left behind.
 I call BS.
 This is just hype based on the money that is driving this mentality.
-Institutes like ASMI are performing an alarming amount of arm surgeries on youth ball players today (see graph above) and I believe it is positively correlated to this all year travel ball mentality.
+Institutes like ASMI are performing an alarming amount of arm surgeries on youth ball players today (see graph above) and I believe it is positively correlated to this all-year travel ball mentality.
 This is why they advise youth ball players to take 2-3 months a year off from throwing in their youth pitching statement.
 They also advise the youth pitcher to participate in more physical fitness programs and to learn better pitching mechanics.
-Young pitchers today can not find the time to follow this advice because they are spending all of their days playing travel baseball; summer, fall, winter and spring.
+Young pitchers today can not find the time to follow this advice because they are spending all of their days playing travel baseball; in summer, fall, winter, and spring.

 Poor Physical Fitness

 There are countless studies, like the ones listed below (1,2), proving the critical importance of good physical fitness to baseball performance and injury prevention.
-These conventional coaches chose to live in ignorance of this cutting edge information either because they were not coached with it or when they played the game strength and conditioning was not as developed for baseball as it is today.
-Instead of these coaches learning the new science of strength and conditioning today, they chose to scare the player from the topic all together.
+These conventional coaches chose to live in ignorance of this cutting-edge information either because they were not coached with it or when they played the game strength and conditioning were not as developed for baseball as it is today.
+Instead of these coaches learning the new science of strength and conditioning today, they chose to scare the player from the topic together.
 The result is a ton of underdeveloped young baseball players who are more prone to injury when overuse occurs.

-If you want to learn more of this cutting edge information on the high velocity pitcher then either read more of the articles on this site or checkout the 3X Pitching Mechanics Guides Vol 1 and Vol 2.
+If you want to learn more of this cutting-edge information on the high-velocity pitcher then either read more of the articles on this site or check out the 3X Pitching Mechanics Guides Vol 1 and Vol 2.

-- Do Not Ever Overthrow – This is the overuse factor of most pitching injury.
+- Do Not Ever Overthrow - This is the overuse factor of most pitching injuries.
 You are asking for it if you constantly push your limits here.
 You do not need to overthrow to strengthen your arm.
 Most conventional coaches want you to believe this but all of the studies show overthrowing is detrimental to the arm (3,4).
-Throwing is mainly for mechanics training and endurance training to build up for the season but overthrowing would be a negative for both mechanics training and endurance training.
-The 3X Pitching Velocity Program uses a light Med Ball Throwing program to train mechanics without overusing the shoulder and elbow joint.
+Throwing is mainly for mechanics training and endurance training to build up for the season but overthrowing would be negative for both mechanics training and endurance training.
+The 3X Pitching Velocity Program uses a light Med Ball Throwing program to train mechanics without overusing the shoulder and elbow joints.

-- Never Sacrifice Technique for Weight in the Gym – This should be obvious.
+- Never Sacrifice Technique for Weight in the Gym - This should be obvious.
 Once our lifting technique gets worse the body is put in positions where injury can occur.
-Especially when performing the more complex movements like with the Olympic Lifts.
+Especially when performing more complex movements like the Olympic Lifts.
 Do not let your technique go when attempting a personal record with weight or if you are just overtired.
-This usually doesn’t lead to serious injury.
+This usually doesn't lead to serious injury.
 It usually causes the typical sprains and strains but continuously falling into these injuries will slow down progress and frustrate the athlete.